eigenfoundation/ELIPs/README.md

 # EigenLayer Improvement Proposals (ELIPs)

 This repository tracks EigenLayer Improvement Proposals.
-These are discrete units of protocol governance outlining ongoing improvements to EigenLayer core contracts.
+These are discrete units of protocol governance outlining ongoing improvements to EigenLayer [core contracts](/contracts.md).

 ## What’s an ELIP?
 EigenLayer Improvement Proposals (ELIPs) are the primary mechanisms for proposing new features/upgrades to the EigenLayer core contracts.
 ELIPs are version-controlled design documents that detail the motivation, technical specification, rationale, implementation path, and impact evaluation of specific proposals impacting core contracts.
 ELIPs are used to:

 * Track progress while designing, building, and implementing new features
 * Publicly communicate new features, designs, and create space for community input
-* Propose new features to the Protocol Council for approval & execution
+* Propose new features for approval & execution

 Active proposals can be viewed in this repository's [pull requests](https://github.com/abbey-titcomb/test-eigenlayer-core-dev/pulls).

 ## ELIP Process
-In the early stages, ideas for ELIPs and early drafts should be discussed on forum.eigenlayer.xyz.
+In the early stages, ideas for ELIPs and early drafts should be discussed on [forum.eigenlayer.xyz](https://forum.eigenlayer.xyz/).
 The following actions require an ELIP:

-* Upgrades/modifications to EigenLayer Core Contracts
+* Upgrades/modifications to EigenLayer core contracts
 * Modifications to multisig governance architecture (i.e. transferring ownership / admin access)
 * Modifying minting rights over the bEIGEN token

-Please refer to [research.eigenlayer.xyz](https://research.eigenlayer.xyz/) for developer discussion around current and future ELIPs.
-To stay up to date with the governance of ELIPs, head to [forum.eigenlayer.xyz](https://forum.eigenlayer.xyz/).
+Please refer to [forum.eigenlayer.xyz](https://forum.eigenlayer.xyz/) for developer discussion around current and future ELIPs.

+## Who can submit ELIPs?
+In this early stage, [Eigen Labs](https://www.eigenlabs.org/) is the only entity that can propose improvements to the EigenLayer core contracts.
+The ELIP process is being introduced to provide the EigenLayer ecosystem with more transparency and clarity on upcoming changes.

+## Who manages the ELIP process?
+The [Eigen Foundation](https://eigenfoundation.org/) maintains the ELIP repository and process.